deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Bracket pair colorization

-Colorize matching brackets, making it easier to see which opening bracket matches which closing bracket.
+Colorize matching brackets/parenthesis, making it easier to see which opening bracket matches which closing bracket.

 There used to be several extensions that provided this functionality, but now it is built into VS Code.